awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + Prerequisites
 + Understand the workflow
-+ Create an AWS Identity and Access Management (IAM) role that is used to run Lambda functions
++ Create an AWS Identity and Access Management (IAM) role
-+ Create a workflow by using Step Functions
++ Create a workflow by using AWS Step Functions
 + Create an IntelliJ project
 + Add the POM dependencies to your project
 + Create Lambda functions by using the Lambda Java API